raspy135/Qun-mk2/README.md

 Use TRS cable to connect Master's MIDI out to Slave's MIDI IN.

 Turn on MIDI Forwarding in System menu.
 All received MIDI signal will be forwarded to Slave device.
-This is more reliable than DAW setup since it's not relying on DAW's MIDI routing, but you will lose MIDI out function to DAW.
-(You may still be able to use Slave's MIDI out though)

 Please make sure you turn off MIDI forwarding when you connect MIDI OUT to DAW next time.
 Normally DAW echoes the received MIDI packet, so MIDI forwarding setting will cause MIDI message flood.